Coaching Boys Into Men Goes Global

 FUTURES has partnered with UNICEF, FIFA (Fèdèration Internationale de Football Associacion), Nike, and The International Center for Research on Women (ICRW), among others, to develop CBIM program adaptations, and implement and evaluate CBIM in various communities around the world.
 Over the years, CBIM has reached countries including Australia, South Africa, Angola, Brazil, Ivory Coast, Japan, Mexico, Norway, and Trinidad.

-Coaching Boys Into Men has been noted in the World Health Organization’s INSPIRE Handbook: Seven Strategies for Ending Violence Against Children as a promising approach that changes adherence to restrictive and harmful gender and social norms.
+Coaching Boys Into Men in association with athletes as leaders has been noted in the World Health Organization’s INSPIRE Handbook: Seven Strategies for Ending Violence Against Children as a promising approach that changes adherence to restrictive and harmful gender and social norms.

 Our specific work with global partners to date includes: